BioinfoMachineLearning/PSBench/README.md

 # PSBench
 A large-scale benchmark for developing and evaluating methods for estimating protein complex structural model accuracy (EMA).
-It includes four components: (I) datasets for training and evaluating EMA methods; (II) scripts to evaluate the prediction results of EMA methods on the datasets; (III) scripts to label a new benchmark dataset; and (IV) baseline EMA methods which users can compare their EMA methods with.
+It includes four components: (I) datasets for training and evaluating EMA methods; (II) scripts to evaluate the prediction results of EMA methods on the datasets; (III) scripts to label new benchmark datasets; and (IV) baseline EMA methods which users can compare their EMA methods with.
 ![PSBench Pipeline, Methods and Metrics](imgs/pipeline_methods_metrics.png)

 ### Data Repository at Harvard Dataverse